PTMahlangu/Convolutional_Viterbi-code/README.md

-# Convolutional encoder Viterbi decoder
+# Convolutional encoder and Viterbi decoder